ducblog/goyllo.github.io/_posts/2015-10-24-jekyll-sitemap.markdown

     sitemap: false
     ---

-So, whenever you include sitemap: false line in your front matter, you can exclude that page from your sitemap.
+So, whenever you include `sitemap: false` line in your front matter, you can exclude that page from your sitemap.

-Here is also not that, I did not exclude my post, but if you want, then you can use the same, if the condition in your post code, like this.
+Here is also not that, I did not exclude my post, but if you want, then you can use the same, *if condition* in your post code, like this.

 	{%raw%}